Sign In / Sign Out

 Free speech treatment is now available to the local Parkinson’s community through our SPEAK OUT!® and LOUD Crowd® services.
 Developed and funded by the Parkinson Voice Project, the therapy program emphasizes speaking with intent and converts speech from an automatic function to an intentional act.

 The two-part therapy program strengthens the muscles used for speaking and swallowing by combining individual speech therapy (SPEAK OUT!®) with ongoing group therapy (The LOUD Crowd®).

-The program lasts for 12 weeks and comprises of two individual sessions and one group session.
-Each session is 40 minutes long.
 The programs are provided in both English and Spanish.
 Prospective clients will need free evaluation to qualify.